spcnvdr/climatic/README.md

 # Climatic - Python 3.x.x Temperature and Humidity Analyzer

-The goal of this project is to create a single Flask web page that either allows users to upload a CSV file or to use the current CSV file maintained by the web server.
+The goal of this project is to create a single Flask web page that parses CSV files containg temperature and humidity data.
+Users can upload their own CSV file or use the CSV file created by the logger and hosted by the web server.
 The web page will take the CSV file from the user, parse its contents, and (if valid) display information about the contents of the file.
-The file is to contain information in CSV format, with Linux/UNIX line endings (LF).
+The file will be in CSV format, with Linux/UNIX line endings (LF).
 The data in the CSV file will contain the current temperature, humidity, date and time of collection, and any other pertinent information that can be gathered and stored by either additional sensors or by the Raspberry Pi itself.
+An example of the data expected by the project is included in the example.csv file.

 The goal is to perform the CSV file parsing and any other calculations entirely on the client side.
 This will simplify the project in a way because the server will not have to handle file uploads and unexpected input from untrusted sources.

 Currently, the logging component is separate from the server to allow it to be run independently.
 The temperature and humidity logging program is in the collect_data folder.
+Instructions for setting up and running the data logger is included in the collect_data README.md.

 **The Software**